metadatacenter/cedar-embeddable-editor/README.md

 ### Metadata save endpoint

-CEE offers functionality to save your metadata using your own custom remote endpoint.
+CEE offers the functionality to save user metadata using a custom remote endpoint.
 If you plan to enable this feature, you will need to set the following configuration:

 ```json
 "showDataSaver": true,